jsr6720/jsr6720.github.io/_posts/2015-06-09-creativity,-inc.md

 ## My Review 1/5

 Couldn't finish.
-History of Pixar was interesting, but failed to deliver an engaging experience.<br/>To clarify, it's not bad, its just not for me.
+History of Pixar was interesting, but failed to deliver an engaging experience.

+To clarify, it's not bad, its just not for me.

 ### Date Read
 2015/06/09